Institutional Review Board (IRB)

 Prior to proposing research to the IRB, please review the regulations applicable to your project.
 45 Code of Federal Regulations (CFR) 46 (“The Common Rule”) specifically addresses the protection of human study subjects as promulgated by the Department of Health and Human Services (DHHS).
 Regardless of funding, all research at HBU is held to the DHHS standard.
 21 CFR 50 and 21 CFR 56 are the general regulations that govern U.S. Food and Drug Administration (FDA)-regulated research.
 FDA regulations 21 CFR 312 and 21 CFR 812 govern research involving drugs and devices, respectively.

 All HBU faculty, staff or students proposing to engage in any research activity involving the use of human subjects must have approval from the IRB prior to the recruitment for and initiation of research procedures.
 Any questions regarding IRB or the research categories and policies found on this website should be directed the Dr. Lisa Ellis, the Chair of the IRB Committee at firstname.lastname@example.org.
-The submission of applications to the IRB is currently handled through emailing a completed application to email@example.com.
+The submission of applications to the IRB is currently handled through the faculty primary investigator emailing a completed application to email@example.com.

 Applications to IRB

 *If you are from another institution, seeking participants for your research, please read the instructions found in the Research Approved by Other Institutions section below.

 - CITI Training Requirement.
 All researchers are required to complete the CITI training prior to submitting a research application at Houston Baptist University.
 All researchers are required to submit proof of completion of the CITI training with the application to conduct research to the IRB.